Go back to the information sheet that came with your court forms packet. Read it carefully. It tells you how to serve and file your forms.

 - When you use this "file first" method, you have 90 days to serve after filing.

 - You may not be able to find the other party.
 If you have made all reasonable efforts but still cannot find the defendant, the court may let you do "Service by Alternative Means."

 - Follow the instructions.
 You may ask for a fee waiver if you cannot afford the cost.

-- You can get all the forms you need (listed on the instruction sheet) from the Court Clerk, or online at PTLA or the Court's website
+- You can get all the forms you need (listed on the instruction sheet) from the Court Clerk, or online from the Court's website

 - This "alternative means" service can be complicated.
 We recommend that you get help from a lawyer if you can afford it.
 If you cannot afford a lawyer, you can speak with a volunteer advocate at your local Courthouse Assistance Project, if one exists in your local court.